Sentry gun: Super aEgis II

 In December 2010, the South Korean firm DoDAAM unveiled the Super aEgis II, an automated turret-based weapon platform that uses thermal imaging to lock onto vehicles or humans up to 3 km away.
 It is able to function during nighttime and is unaffected by weather conditions.
 The system gives a verbal warning before firing, and though it is capable of firing automatically, the company reports that all of its customers have configured it to require human confirmation.
 It is used at various facilities in Qatar and the United Arab Emirates, including Abu Dhabi, among other places, and has been tested in the Korean Demilitarized Zone.

+Bullfrog

+In response to increasing attacks using drones on US military personnel abroad, the United States Department of Defense tested an artificial intelligence-enabled sentry gun system developed by Allen Control Systems known as the "Bullfrog" in 2024.
+The system consists of an M240 machine gun mounted on a rotating turret with an electro-optical sensor, proprietary AI and computer vision software.

+Sky Sentinel

+In May 2025, Ukraine unveiled an AI operated turret, called Sky Sentinel, fitted to a M2 Browning machine gun that shot down its first Shahed drone without human input using radar.
+The system costs around $150,000 per turret and some 10 to 30 turrets are required to protect a small town from drones.
+In 2025, a crowdfunding effort was underway to purchase more turrets.